Midoruya/todo-list/README.md

-select where {parametr} = {value} ==> show only task which have it value update {name} {new_description} ==> update description for it done {name} ==> finishig task by name
+select where {parametr} = {value} ==> show only task which have it value update {name} {new_description} ==> update description for it done {name} ==> finishig task by name select query has arguments for seach (name, description and status ) comparison only == value
 ```